mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 #### Run MATLAB Tests
 The **Run MATLAB Tests** build step lets you run MATLAB and Simulink tests and generate artifacts such as test results in JUnit XML format and code coverage results in Cobertura XML format.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.

 You can customize the **Run MATLAB Tests** build step in the step configuration interface.
-For example, you can add folders to the MATLAB search path, control which tests to run, and generate various test and coverage artifacts.
+For example, you can add source folders to the MATLAB search path, control which tests to run, and generate various test and coverage artifacts.
 If you do not select any of the existing options, all the tests in your project run, and any test failure causes the build to fail.

 Select **Source folder** if you want to specify the location of a folder containing source code, relative to the project root folder.
 The plugin adds the specified folder and its subfolders to the top of the MATLAB search path.
 If you specify a source folder and then generate coverage results, the plugin uses only the source code in the specified folder and its subfolders to generate the results.
 You can specify more than one folder by clicking **Add folder**.